-As you grow old, it’s important to consume all the important vitamins and minerals but at different quantities in order to maintain a balanced and a healthy life.
+As you grow old, it’s important to consume all the important vitamins and minerals but in different quantities in order to maintain a balanced and healthy life.

 People above 50 are required to take certain vitamins and minerals.

-Vitamin B12: This is an essential vitamin for older people because it helps in providing energy and also accelerates metabolism.
+Vitamin B12: This is essential for older people because it helps provide energy and accelerates metabolism.
 Older people are usually suggested to consume B12 through fortified foods or dietary supplements.

 Calcium: Old age means weak bones which is why calcium is the most needed vitamin at this age.
-Milk and multivitamins are a great source of calcium for this age group.
+Milk and multivitamins are great sources of calcium for this age group.

-Vitamin D: Most old people tend to have low levels of Vitamin D in their bodies.
+Vitamin D: Most old people tend to have low levels of vitamin D in their bodies.
 A lower vitamin D also makes it hard for calcium to get absorbed by the bones.
-A low level of Vitamin D can be a result of various diseases such as arthritis, depression and asthma.
-It is recommended that people with ages over should consume 600 IU of vitamin D and adults above 70 should take 800 IU of this vitamin.
+A low level of vitamin D can be a result of various diseases such as arthritis, depression and asthma.
+It is recommended that people aged over should consume 600 IU of vitamin D and adults above 70 should take 800 IU of this vitamin.

 Has this list helped you find the right vitamins and minerals for you and your family members?
 The list of vitamins and minerals that you should consume can go on and on but it is very important that you choose only the ones that your body decides to accept.

-There is just one universal rule for every age group, a balanced, nutritional diet is a key to a healthy lifestyle.
+There is just one universal rule for every age group, a balanced, nutritional diet is the key to a healthy lifestyle.
 Keep consuming your vitamins and minerals.
 Happy eating!

 Filed under: Tips and Myths